Akeneo: Products

-Akeneo's products include two versions of its open-source PIM software: a free community edition (CE) as well as an enterprise software as a service (SaaS) edition (EE).
-More than 70,000 companies use the free community edition (CE) version.
+Akeneo's products include two versions of its open-source PIM software: a free community edition (CE) as well as an enterprise software as a service (SaaS).
 Akeneo PIM open source software is built under license OSL 3.0 and written in PHP.
-In addition, the company launched additional modules for onboarding product information from suppliers, the Akeneo Onboarder, content syndication and AI-based curation of product content capabilities.

 In February 2020, the company released PIM 4.0 that included features such an asset manager, data quality insights, product attribute mapping and connection management by using API-based integration.
-Akeneo PIM is featured in the leader quadrant on the G2 PIM vendor grid.

-Versions

-Note that the names of CE releases are based on Bugs Bunny episodes, and EE releases on vegetals that have akenes.